HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

+- 2024-07-03:
-- 2024-07-03: starting to separate "top" and 'phi' into goalsH and toolsH respectively
+  - starting to separate "top" and 'phi' into goalsH and toolsH respectively
+  - suggesting that there is a need for a marketing Lead to suggest Client focused solutions
+    - especially since Marketing and Techology Names are now segregated
 - 2024-07-01:
   - initiated
 - 2024-06-22: Review planned Tasks to refresh the current considerations